brodock/wordpress-wplistcal/readme.txt

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.0.2 =

+* Fixed a bug with the Maximum Events option that caused it to always default to show all events

 = 1.0.1 =